 Timing Heuristic PACER-T

 Some peripheral operations exhibit highly deterministic timing qualities.
 Such a device is likely to be internally clocked and the operation is waiting for some number of clock cycles to expire before signaling that the operation completed.
-Such operations are typified Figure 3 in that neither the total energy consumed, nor the profile of that consumption are necessary in order to predict completion.
+Such operations are typified Figure 3 in that neither the total energy consumed, nor the profile of that consumption are necessary to predict completion.
 Regardless of the power profile, the operation always completes within a narrow window of time.
 Erases and write operations to EEPROM and flash are typical examples of this behavior.